 Honorable mentions include both emergent cattails and bulrushes (pencil reeds).
 These emergent and tall-standing species can be indicative of certain bottom content which may attract fish, along with the cover they provide.
 In the case of cattails, these plants are often found in soft-bottom, marsh environments, and the immediate edge can hold panfish and bass.
 In the event of bulrushes or simply “reeds,” these species often prefer sandier, hard bottoms which hold crappies in the spring, and bass or muskies throughout the summer.
 I find both cattails and bulrushes to be better in a big wind, where you can even find walleyes off the edges during low light periods, no matter how shallow they grow.

 Whether you target any or all of the gamefish mentioned here, it makes good sense to know your aquatic vegetation.
-Rarely do any of them exist without some other form of vegetation nearby or bordering, and it’s exactly these junctions which can hold fish.
-Being observant of small variations in the density, speciation, and shape of aquatic vegetation can be a big factor in getting bit out there, so the sooner you learn the “fishy-weeds,” the better.
+Rarely do any of them exist without some other form of vegetation nearby or borders, and it’s exactly these junctions that can hold fish.
+Being observant of small variations in the density, speciation, and shape of aquatic vegetation can be a big factor in getting a bit out there, so the sooner you learn the “fishy weeds,” the better.